Baby Beach Lahaina, Maui: The best Maui beach for families

 - Snorkel: While this certainly isn’t a top spot for snorkeling, this is a great place for beginner snorkelers to practice putting their face in the water and breathing through the snorkel.
 As the water is shallow for quite a while and there are generally no waves, it can make it an easy place to practice snorkeling.
 And there are some fish and an occasional turtle that you can see.

-- Rent a Stand-Up Paddleboard: If you’re looking for an easy place to try SUP (or take your kids out) this is the spot.
+- Rent a Stand-Up Paddleboard: If you’re looking for an easy place to try SUP (or take your kids out), this is the spot.

 Occasionally, you’ll find a Monk Seal resting or swimming at the beach.
 This is rare (check out our video of it below!), but when you do be sure to give them their space.
 They’re an endangered animal and should be respected.
 Admire them from afar!

-Tips for Baby Beach
+Tips for Baby Beach Lahaina

 - Don’t step on the coral: Not only will you scrape your feet, but you’ll be killing the coral that the fish and other sea life need to live.
 It’s delicate, so do your best to stay away from it, which can be challenging during low tide.